-In the NDM combined instantiation, the only attributes that shall appear on the constituent message tags are the ‘id’ and ‘version’ attributes, as described in the subsections 4.8 through 4.12.
+In the NDM combined instantiation, the only attributes that shall appear on the constituent message tags are the ‘id’ and ‘version’ attributes, as described in the subsections 4.3.9 through 4.3.11.

-Between the <ndm></ndm> tags, the desired messages described in 4.8 through 4.12 may be combined.
+Between the <ndm></ndm> tags, the desired messages described in table 3-1 may be combined.

 Any combination of constituent NDM message types may be used in an NDM combined instantiation.